RWKarimi/E-commerce-pricing-tool/README.md

 ## Deployment

 - The project was deployed as a Flask web app and hosted on Render.
-- For the Front end, we created a simple website where people can explore the project.
+- For the Frontend, we created a simple site where people can explore the project.
 The site has diffrent pages:
     - Home → welcoming page with project overview.
     - Data → a page describing the dataset used.
     - Research → key findings and insights.